Vidya313/Individual_Project/README.md

 **MSIS 2629: Dashboards, Scoreboards and Visualization**

-Report on Masking of Individual Project
+Report on Making of Individual Project